 - Clean light bulbs and fixtures regularly.
 A heavy coat of dust can block up to 50 percent of the light output.

 - Don’t open your refrigerator door too often!
 Every time the door is opened, up to 30 percent of the cooled air can escape.

 - Use microwaves, toaster ovens, and slow cookers.
 These use 75 percent less energy than an electric oven.

 - When peeking in your oven to check on your food, you can lose 25 to 50 degrees or up to 30 percent of the heat.
 No peeking!

 - Vacuum your refrigerator condenser coils every six months.

 - Do the dollar bill test!
 Check your refrigerator and freezer door gaskets by placing a dollar bill between the gaskets and closing the door.
 If the bill pulls out easily, it suggests either a gasket or door adjustment problem.

-- Sign up for a home energy audit to assess where energy efficient changes can be made to save you energy and money.
+- Have a home energy audit done to assess where energy efficient changes can be made to save you energy and money.